BG-HGNN: Toward Efficient Learning for Complex Heterogeneous Graphs: Experiments

-We begin by detailing the performance of {\ssysname} on two critical tasks: node classification and link predictions.
-For node classification, we follow the setting in~\cite{lv2021really} and assess the model using micro-F1 and macro-F1 scores, which respectively measure the model's per-instance performance and its average effectiveness across classes, ensuring both class-specific and overall accuracy are considered.
-Additionally, we examine the model's number of parameters and training throughput to gauge its efficiency.
-In link prediction tasks, our evaluation centres on ROC-AUC and MRR metrics.
-ROC-AUC provides a nuanced view of the model's accuracy across various thresholds, while MRR highlights the model's ability to prioritize actual links correctly within its predictions.
-The outcomes for node classification are compiled in Table~\ref{tab:node_classification}, with link prediction results detailed in Table~\ref{tab:link_prediction}.
-Across both tasks, {\ssysname} showcases the robust performance, matching or surpassing competing models in accuracy, training speed, and parameter efficiency.
-In particular, the relative improvement of {\ssysname} over the baselines is better on datasets with more relations.
+\paragraph{Effectiveness of {\ssysname}.} We first evaluate the performance of {\ssysname} on two key tasks: node classification and link prediction.
+For the node classification task, we follow the experimental setup outlined in~\cite{lv2021really}, assessing model performance using accuracy and precision.
+Accuracy captures the overall classification correctness, while precision measures class-specific effectiveness, ensuring a comprehensive evaluation across all classes.
+Additionally, we examine the number of model parameters and training throughput to quantify efficiency.
+For the link prediction task, we evaluate performance using ROC-AUC and Mean Reciprocal Rank (MRR), which provide a more thorough measure of model effectiveness.
+The results for node classification are summarized in Table~\ref{tab:node_classification}, and link prediction results are provided in the supplementary material. \emph{Across both tasks, {\ssysname} demonstrates robust performance, matching or surpassing competing methods in terms of accuracy, training efficiency, and parameter utilization.
+Notably, the relative advantage of {\ssysname} is more pronounced on datasets with a larger number of relation types}, highlighting the effectiveness of our proposed framework.

-To further underscore the capability of our method in processing heterogeneous graphs with numerous relations, we compared the performance enhancement of {\ssysname} over RGCN.
-The results are illustrated in Figure~\ref{fig:grow_relation}.
-These findings indicate a higher (relative) increase in parameter efficiency and performance efficiency correlating with respect to the relation count.
-This evidence not only confirms the challenges of parameter explosion and relation collapse within existing HGNN frameworks but also underscores the adaptability of {\ssysname} in managing complex heterogeneous graphs with many relations.
+\paragraph{Ability to Handle Complex Heterogeneous Graphs.} To further highlight the capability of {\ssysname} in processing complex heterogeneous graphs, we analyze its relative performance improvement compared to the representative HGCN as the number of relation types increases.
+The results, presented in Figure~\ref{fig:grow_relation}, demonstrate that {\ssysname} achieves significantly greater improvements in parameter efficiency and computational throughput as the relation count grows.
+These findings not only reaffirm the presence of parameter explosion and relation collapse issues in canonical HGNN frameworks but also underscore the effectiveness and adaptability of {\ssysname} in addressing these challenges within complex heterogeneous graph scenarios.

-\subsubsection{Ablation Study.}

-This ablation study focuses on validating the key design choices and hyperparameter configurations within our {\ssysname} framework.
-Specifically, we investigate the impact of dense random projection for node/relation type encoding and the use of Kronecker product for feature fusion.
-We evaluate these methods against direct concatenation and one-hot encoding across several benchmark datasets with a keen interest in assessing performance (accuracy) and learning efficiency (convergence rate).
+\subsection{Ablation Study}